uk-sigcse/members/everyone.md

 # No Github?

-If you don't want to use Github you can add, change or remove information listed here by [emailing Duncan](https://personalpages.manchester.ac.uk/staff/duncan.hull/contact)
+If you don't want to use Github you can add, change or remove information listed here by [emailing Duncan](https://personalpages.manchester.ac.uk/staff/duncan.hull/contact).

+If you're new to Git and Github, you might find [makeapullrequest.com](https://makeapullrequest.com/)